Vardot/varbase-behat/README.txt

     $ bin/behat features/example.feature --format pretty --out std --format html --out reports/report-$( date '+%Y-%m-%d_%H-%M-%S' )

-13. If you want to run all Gherkin Features over a new Varbase site.
+10. If you want to run all Gherkin Features over a new Varbase site.
     You will need to create the list of Testing users, and Add French, and Arabic languages to the site.

     # --------------------------------------------------------------------------
-    # Create default testing users.
+    # You can run the following command:
     # --------------------------------------------------------------------------
-    # You can do that manually by reading and following steps in the
-    # features/tools/users/create-default-testing-users.feature
-    # Or you can run it by the following command.

-    $ bin/behat features/tools/users/create-default-testing-users.feature

-    # --------------------------------------------------------------------------
-    # Add French language if we do not have it to languages in the system.
-    # Add Arabic language if we do not have it to languages in the system.
-    # --------------------------------------------------------------------------
-    # You can do that manually by reading and following steps in the
-    # features/tools/languages/add-french.feature
-    # features/tools/languages/add-arabic.feature
-    # Or you can run it by the following command.

-    $ bin/behat features/tools/languages/add-french.feature
-    $ bin/behat features/tools/languages/add-arabic.feature

-    # --------------------------------------------------------------------------
-    # After that you can run the following command:
-    # --------------------------------------------------------------------------
     $ bin/behat features/varbase/ --format pretty --out std  --format html  --out reports/report-$( date '+%Y-%m-%d_%H-%M-%S' )

-    then after that you can see the report in the /var/www/html/[PROJECT_NAME]/varbase/behat/reports
+    After that you can see the report in the ../behat/reports folder.

-    14. To test installation features you will need to use the varbase Install config file, as you can see in the following command.
+11. If you are want to to test the installation process feature, you will need to use the varbase Install config file, as you can see in the following command.

-        $ bin/behat --config=behat.varbase-install-config.yml features/install/installation_varbase_default-installation-to-initiate-a-site-for-a-client.feature
+    $ bin/behat --config=behat.varbase-install-config.yml tools/install/installation_varbase_default-installation-to-initiate-a-site-for-a-client.feature